FuelFrontend/generator-smacss/README.md

 # Options

-* --skip-install Skips the automatic execution of bower and npm after scaffolding has finished.
+- `--skip-install` Skips the automatic execution of bower and npm after scaffolding has finished.
-* --test-framework=<framework> Defaults to mocha.
-Can be switched for another supported testing framework like jasmine.
+- `--test-framework=<framework>` Defaults to `mocha`.
+Can be switched for another supported testing framework like `jasmine`.